[For AWS Beginners] A Quick Guide to Amazon S3

 standard The most standard storage class.

-There is no charge for retrieving data.
+There are no charges for retrieving data.

 Data is stored in three or more availability zones, guaranteeing 99.9% availability.